 You can now get plants delivered directly to your door- who knew!

 If you love a subscription service, you’ll love Bloombox Club where you can get a plant delivered to your door (with a ceramic pot!) each month.
 They also come with a care leaflet- there’s nothing more costly than houseplants which keep dying!
+Get 10% off the first two subscription boxes with the Bloombox Club discount code HOME10.

 Another leading website is crocus.co.uk, which was recommended to me by a colleague.
 They have a very affordable online offering and home delivery for just £4.99.
 Their house plants start from £4.49, and if you sign up to their membership club you can even get 20% off your first order with them.
 I have to say, it takes extreme willpower not to purchase something from their site.
 The plants are all so beautiful!